jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (9) A person may use the cost method to calculate FIF income or loss from an attributing interest in a FIF if— (a) the attributing interest is a share in a foreign company for which the fair dividend rate method is allowed; and (b) the market value of the attributing interest at the start of the income year is not readily available.
+Revenue account method
+(9B) A person may use the revenue account method to calculate FIF income or loss from an attributing interest in a FIF only if section EX 46B provides that the person may use the revenue account method.
 Certain non-ordinary shares
 (10) For the purposes of subsections (6)﻿(d) and (8)﻿(a), a non-ordinary share in a foreign company is— (a) a fixed-rate share that meets the requirements of the definition of fixed-rate share, paragraph (f)﻿(i) or (f)﻿(iii), or both: